codegram/full-stack-fest-speaker-guidelines/airport-pick-up.md

 ![](/assets/codegram-crew.jpg)

 But don't worry!
-There's gonna be all of us in there!
+It's not gonna be all of us in there!
 Just one or two :)

-We'll help you with your luggage and get you to the airport.
+We'll help you with your luggage and get you to the hotel.
+Expect everything from then on to go smoothly!